aydon14/AES/README.md

 ALL files have purposes.
-For proper use, use AES_update.py AES.py and AES-raw.py work but aren't recommended/optimized.
+For proper use, use AES_update.py .
+AES.py and AES-raw.py work but aren't recommended/optimized.
+P.S.
+You can delete the "encode()" function when using.

 - AES-testing.py - Each function tested individually
 - AES.py - Working with main function